elliotta/hephaestus/README.md

 sudo pip install pyserial
 ~~~~

+One option for running this program is to add an entry to the crontab
+that check every 5 minutes to be sure the program is up, and restarts
+it if it is not.

+*/5 * * * * cd /home/pi/hephaestus/MAX31855; ./max2csv.py -d

 ### Timezone

 Default file names are based on the date, and the logs have timestamps.
 To avoid